 Supply, meanwhile, will be difficult to expand.
 Higher prices could cause new mines and new mining technologies to come online down the road.
 But for now, the tough economics of the mining industry point toward the likelihood of reduced output over the next few years.

 All the gold dug out of all of the mines around the world in a year would amount to an 18-foot cube.
 That would be enough gold to make one person insanely wealthy!
 But it wouldn’t be anywhere near enough for each of the world’s 7.4 billion people to have so much as an ounce of gold... or even half an ounce... or even a tenth of an ounce.
-In fact, total world gold production amounts to less than 1/70th of an ounce per person.
+Total world gold production amounts to less than 1/70th of an ounce per person.

-Of course, there remains large above-ground gold stockpiles that could theoretically be sold into the market to meet rising demand for things like jewelry, coins, and gold-backed investment products.
+Of course, there remain large above-ground gold stockpiles that could theoretically be sold into the market to meet rising demand for things like jewelry, coins, and gold-backed investment products.
 The largest gold stockpiles belong to governments and central banks.
 And lately, they’ve been more inclined to accumulate bullion than to sell it.

 It would likely take much higher prices to incentivize major gold holders to sell.
 In the meantime, rising Asian and Islamic demand for precious metals is a major long-term trend that will continue to play out regardless of where the U.S. economy heads.
 The impact on prices may not be immediate or even detectable on any given day, but over time it will be significant.